10 reasons why you should travel to Munich instead of Berlin

-The indescribable atmosphere of the place will definitely appeal to you, but unfortunately, it is difficult to describe it, the Hofbrauhaus restaurant is worth a visit immediately.
+The indescribable atmosphere of the place will definitely appeal to you, but unfortunately, it is difficult to describe it.
+The Hofbrauhaus restaurant is worth a visit while you travel to Germany.
 Everybody has a good time!

 It may seem strange that while in Germany, you will be walking in the English Garden.
 But it's still worth coming to Munich for that reason.
-If you think travel to Munich or Berlin, then consider that Berlin does not have such a vast and beautiful oasis in the middle of the city.
+Munich vs Berlin?
+Consider that Berlin does not have such a vast and beautiful oasis in the middle of the city.
 This garden is much larger than New York's world-famous Central Park.
 Just imagine, the history of the garden dates back to the 18th century.
 It was named English because of its unusual English landscape design.

 This natural oasis in the middle of the city has many advantages that make it popular among visitors: